What is Golden Time?

 We look after property

 Golden Time links to our behaviour policy.
 Research tells us that the removal of a privilege or treat is the best sanction or consequence for persistently breaking the Golden Rules.
 We have a visual warning system to help children follow the Golden Rules, this takes the form of a circle, eyes then sad mouth to form a sad face.
 The circle is given first and children understand they can change their behaviour and the circle will be removed at the beginning of the next teaching session.
 A child only loses Golden Time if they have ignored the warning circle and eyes and have reached a sad face.
 Reaching a sad face means 3 minutes will be deducted from their chosen Golden activity time.

 Children who miss 3, 6 or 9 minutes of their Golden Time sit quietly reflecting on their behaviour until their time is completed.
-They then join their chosen activity.
+They then join their class activity.
 Children who regularly miss some of their Golden Time are monitored.
 Action is then taken to support the child in reducing the time lost in the following weeks.

 Golden Time choices are activities that have been previously suggested by the children therefore they fully own the whole reward session.